eric11eca/epfl-ml-project-1/README.md

-# EPFL Machine Learning Course, Fall 2022, Project 1
+# EPFL ML Course, Fall 2022, Project 1

 Repository for the project 1 - data, code temlpates, and the report.